Gas and electricity standing charges explained

 Can I avoid paying standing charges?

-You may be able to avoid paying gas and electricity standing charges if you find a zero standing charge tariff.
-But that probably means you’ll be paying more for each unit of gas or electricity you use and medium to high energy users may end up paying more for their energy.
+You may be able to reduce the cost of gas and electricity standing charges if you can find a lower standing charge tariff.
+But that may mean you pay more for each unit of gas or electricity you use and medium to high energy users may end up paying more for their energy.

-As a rule, a ‘no standing charge’ energy tariff only makes sense if you use very little energy, if for example, the property is a holiday home or its empty for substantial periods.
+A low standing charge energy tariff only makes sense if you use very little energy, if for example, the property is a holiday home or its empty for substantial periods.

 For longer term solutions, you may be able to get your meter disconnected or removed, but there’s costs associated, so check with your supplier.